TRENDING ON ONEINDIA

 - 1.5 milligrams vitamin C

-Health Benefits Of Black-eyed Peas
+Health Benefits Of Cowpea or Black-Eyed Peas

 A powerhouse of strength and stamina, incorporating black-eyed pea into your daily diet is highly advantageous for your body and helps prevent various health problems.